Seasonal Planning for New Zealand Travel

-Autumn is shoulder season in New Zealand, as many international travelers come earlier in the season, but taper off by May.
-With the exception of the Easter holidays (in March or April), locals don't travel as much during this season, and if they go anywhere they're more likely to head to the Pacific Islands or Australia than other parts of New Zealand.
+Autumn is shoulder season in New Zealand, as many international travelers come earlier in the season but taper off by May.
+With the exception of the Easter holidays (in March or April), locals don't travel as much during this season, and if they go anywhere, they're more likely to head to the Pacific Islands or Australia than other parts of New Zealand.

-Wildfoods Festival, Hokitika (March).
-At this food festival in the small West Coast (South Island) town, you can try unusual, weird, and cringe-worthy foods like bull testicles and deep-fried insects.
+Wildfoods Festival, Hokitika.
+At this March food festival in the small West Coast (South Island) town, you can try unusual, weird, and cringe-worthy foods like bull testicles and deep-fried insects.
 There's more mainstream food, too, as well as plenty of craft beer and fine wine.
 People come from all over the South Island for this festival, so book accommodation in advance.

-National Jazz Festival, Tauranga (April).
-This jazz festival began in 1962, making it the longest-running jazz festival in the Southern Hemisphere.
+National Jazz Festival, Tauranga.
+This jazz festival began in April 1962, making it the longest-running jazz festival in the Southern Hemisphere.

-The ski season starts from mid-June, and runs until well into the spring.
+While much of the North Island gets quite a soaking in winter, the South Island is generally drier, as precipitation forms as snow, especially at higher altitudes.
+The ski season starts in mid-June and runs until well into the spring.
 There are three ski fields in the North Island, around the Tongariro area of the North Island, but all other ski fields are in the South Island, especially around Queenstown, Wanaka, and the mountainous parts of Canterbury.

 You don't have to ski to enjoy the winter conditions of the lower and mountainous South Island.
-General sightseeing is enjoyable at this time, and even wet or cold conditions can't spoil a trip to spectacular Milford Sound, or characterful Dunedin.
+General sightseeing is enjoyable at this time, and even wet or cold conditions can't spoil a trip to spectacular Milford Sound or characterful Dunedin.
 Road conditions can be challenging during winter, though, and some routes may be blocked after heavy snowfall.

-New Zealand's northern-most province, Northland, is nicknamed 'the winterless north', but this really depends on your definition of winter!
+New Zealand's northernmost province, Northland, is nicknamed "the winterless north," but this really depends on your definition of winter!
 The peninsula north of Auckland does experience much milder winter temperatures than much of the country (it's not uncommon for daytime highs of 59°F/15°C, and frosts are uncommon), but it's also very wet during winter.
 So, take its nickname with a grain of salt if you do head there in the winter.

-Winter tends to be busiest in the South Island, especially in the mountains.
+Winter tends to be the busiest in the South Island, especially in the mountains.
 Winter is the off-season in the North Island.

 Spring can be a great time to travel in New Zealand, as temperatures are on the rise after winter, the days are getting longer, and there are still fewer crowds at popular places.
 From late October, temperatures can get quite summery (although overnight may still be quite cold).